Opposition–Islamic State conflict during the Syrian civil war: Background: 2013

-Tension between FSA groups and ISIL had been high since ISIL attacked and captured the Northern Storm Brigade (FSA)-held border town of Azaz north of Aleppo and the nearby Bab al-Salameh border crossing with Turkey (which served as an important supply route for rebel forces), between 18–23 September 2013.
+Tension between FSA groups and ISIL raised sharply in mid 2013.
+ISIL began moving against the moderate opposition in their stronghold of Raqqa, first by eliminating Raqqa civil leader Abdullah Khalil in April, and then by attacking rival rebel factions in the city.
+On 13 August, ISIL suicide bombers detonated 4 car bombs at the Ahfad al-Rasul Brigades' headquarters at the Raqqa train station, killing 6 Ahfad al-Rasul fighters, including two commanders, Abu Mazin and Fahd al-Kajwan, and 6 civilians.
+In September of that year, ISIL assassinated the Al-Nusra Front (JAN)-appointed governor of Raqqa, Mohammed Saeed al-Abdullah (also known as "Abu Sa'ad al-Hadrami"), with his body being recovered on September 12.
+By September 15, ISIL had expelled or neutralized all FSA, Ahrar al-Sham, and JAN-aligned groups in Raqqa.
+That same month, ISIL attacked and captured the Northern Storm Brigade (FSA)-held border town of Azaz north of Aleppo and the nearby Bab al-Salameh border crossing with Turkey (which served as an important supply route for rebel forces), between 18–23 September 2013.
 The conflict was renewed over Azaz in early October 2013, and in late November ISIL captured the border town of Atme from the Hawks of Islam Brigade.
 This came after infighting between the brigade and other FSA groups in the town.
 During the battle, activists accused the Supreme Military Council of collaborating with ISIL against the Hawks of Islam.

 In late 2013, ISIL and FSA Division 13 clashed.
 In December, ISIL overran a Division 13base in Kafr Nabl, seizing ammunition and weaponry.
 The following day, the Division's Lieutenant Colonel Ahmad al-Sa’oud was ambushed and captured in Taftanaz by ISIL while he was trying to negotiate for their return.
 He was released after two weeks.
 On 31 December 2013, the body of Dr. Hussein Suleiman was handed over in a prisoner swap between ISIL and rival rebel forces.
 Suleiman was tortured, and died, in ISIL custody.
 The opposition National Coalition and activists accused ISIL of serving the interests of the Ba'athist Syrian government by tarnishing the image of their uprising.

 Full-blown conflict between ISIL and other rebel groups erupted in January 2014.
 In the first few days of the conflict, al-Qaeda's al-Nusra Front and Ahrar al-Sham brokered a ceasefire agreement with ISIL in the city of Aleppo and its northern countryside.
 However, ISIL continued its attacks on other rebel groups and killed more than 24 rebel fighters across northern Syria.
 The newly created Army of Mujahideen also pledged to fight ISIL in both Aleppo and Idlib.